9Sefa9/uvulpos/README.md

 - [ ] once around the world
 - [ ] visit more public speaking
 - [ ] give a public speech yourself
-- [ ] give a public speech yourself
 - [ ] more co-develop for larger Open Source projects

 <!-- eigene Links -->